Karatsuban/Hash_reverse/README.md

 Change <password-file> and <correspondance-table-file> to the paths of the file you want to use.
 By default, the selected hash algorithm will be SHA256 but you can change use any algorithm available in the openSSL library by adding the argument `-a <hash-algo-name>`

+> For your convenience, you can find a small sample of passwords to test the program on in `data/sample.txt`.

 ### 4 - Finding a given password (lookup)